Medical Advice & Guidance for Competitors

 For more advice or to discuss personal circumstances, please speak to our medical team or your own doctor before you race.

 Something as simple as lack of foot care may well cause you to drop out of the event.
 Blisters can cause extreme pain and make it impossible for you to run and walk and prevention is always better than any attempt to cure.
-Use trusted socks and shoes, especially over rough terrain which will cause shoe ‘twisting’ and increase the likelihood of blisters.
+Use trusted socks and shoes, especially over rough terrain which will cause shoe ‘twisting’ and increase the likelihood of blisters – as will wet feet.
+Consider changing into dry socks at check points.
 If you blister easily consider pre-taping, plasters or Vaseline to reduce likelihood but do try these out in advance.
 Take a blister treatment pack with you and stop as soon as you feel the start of blisters rather than continuing to the next check point.
-Our medical team are foot specialists and will gladly help if you need treatment or advice during the event.
-NOTE: Covid 19 restrictions may mean the medics cannot undertake some of their usual footcare treatments - but advice is always available.

 Sprains and strains

-Uneven terrain increases likelihood of sprains and strains, especially when you are tired and travelling during the night.
+Uneven terrain increases likelihood of sprains and strains, especially when you are tired and travelling in low light or darkness.
 Wear correct footwear and ensure that they are fastened snug to remove excess movement.
-Most sprains and strains can be dealt with an ice pack, compression, rest and elevation.
+Most sprains and strains can be dealt with by use of an ice pack, compression, rest and elevation.

 It is possible that you may fall and the impact may cause trauma such as a broken bone or torn muscle.
 In this event you will be forced to withdraw but you should be prepared to self-treat as you may be several miles from the next checkpoint.
 Ensure that you have a first aid kit to include bandages and dressings and you also have sufficient clothing plus emergency blanket / bag to keep warm.
 If you are unable to move, ask the next competitor to inform the checkpoint marshal and / or use your mobile phone if you have reception to inform the emergency services - 999 / 112 and the Extreme Energy team.
 Remember even if you have no signal you can ring the emergency service, they can also triangulate your position through your mobile phone.